AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 ![Reset action overwrites local edits and brings the live copy at part with its source.](assets/livecopy_reset.png)

-*Figure: Reset action overwrites local edits and brings the live copy at part with its source*
+*Figure: Reset action overwrites local edits and brings the live copy at part with its source.*

 ## Remove live relationship {#detach}

 You can completely remove the relationship between a source and a live copy using Detach action.
 The live copy becomes a stand-alone asset or folder after it is detached.
-It is displayed as a new asset in AEM interface, immediately after detaching.
+It is displayed as a new asset in [!DNL Experience Manager] interface, immediately after detaching.
 To detach a live copy from its source, follow these steps.

 1. Select a live copy asset or folder.
 Click **[!UICONTROL Properties]** from the toolbar.
 Alternatively, use the keyboard shortcut `p`.